TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 rel="noopener": prevents the new tab from accessing the original page, ensuring security.

 Without `noopener`, the new tab could use JavaScript to interact with the original page, which is unsafe.

-`noreferrer`: The `noreferrer` attribute provides both privacy and security.
+`noreferrer`: The `noreferrer` value of the `rel` attribute provides both privacy and security.
 It prevents the new page from knowing where the user came from (hiding the referrer) and also includes the behavior of `noopener`, preventing the new page from accessing the original page.

 For example:
 "<a href="https://example.com" target="_blank" rel="noreferrer">Visit Example</a>"